mikantlin/quartz-journey-wreathed-in-ash/content/NPCs/Izek.md

 </Carousel>

 - Enforcer of the draconian laws of [[Knafgata]]
-- Officially works for [[Baron Vargas Vallakovich]], but may be more influential
+- Officially works for [[Baron Vargas Vallakovich]], but may be more influential than he seems